Gellybean/Mathfinder-Bot/README.md

 # MathfinderBot v0.3

-Mathfinder is a Discord bot built as a stat-tracker for Pathfinder 1e.
+Mathfinder is a Discord bot built as an expression parser and stat-tracker for Pathfinder 1e.
 Its features include:

 - A math engine you can use to create useful expressions for your character
 - Fully customizable statblock that holds all of your variables